GreenXenith/proxchat/README.md

 ### Commands:
 * `/global <message>`: Send a message to everyone.
 * `/chat_distance [distance]`: Get or set your personal hearing distance (number > 0).

+If you want to set the default hear distance during runtime, use `/set -n proxchat.distance 69` (with your own number).